One of the questions I get most often is “Do you have any recommendations for jackets that fit Dachshunds well?”

 Chester and Gretel have short, slick hair so they’re almost always a little cold.
 Unless it’s in the heat of summer, I put a thin, fleece jacket on them when we go out.

-We were recently given the opportunity to try the Fuzzie® Fleece Dog Coat from Teckelklub – a brand that fits Dachshunds well we’ve been familiar with for years – and they are the perfect thickness for not super chilly days.
-They’re also great as an extra layer of warmth under other jackets.
+We were recently given the opportunity to try the Fuzzie® Fleece Dog Coat from Teckelklub – a brand that fits Dachshunds well we’ve been familiar with for years – and they are the perfect thickness to help keep a light chill off.

 Read our review and check out our other pictures of the jacket HERE.